JMencius/Arrow/README.md

 # LongBow manuscript code
-This repository archive the pipeplines and codes in the manuscript of LongBow.
+This repository archive the pipeplines and codes in the LongBow manuscript.

 # Content
 | Folder | Contents |